rstudio/rstudio-docker-products/README.md

 # Instructions for building

 After you have cloned [rstudio-docker-products](https://github.com/rstudio/rstudio-docker-products), you can create your own containers fairly simply with the provided Justfiles.
+If you're unfamiliar with `just`, please check out [their documentation](https://just.systems/man/en/chapter_1.html).
+If you are unable to use `just` in your organization, most targets in each Justfile can be copy/pasted into your shell and ran there with variables replaced where appropriate.

 To build RStudio Workbench:
 ```